-

 Really sensitive data

 Some data is really sensitive, and you really do not want it to get into other people's hands.
-This can be: If such data gets into the hands of other people, it can be used against you: to embarrass you, to impersonate you, or to blackmail you.
+This can be:- embarrassing pictures of yourself or others

 Therefore, you should protect such data by at least 2 factors (e.g., possession of the laptop + File Vault).
 If you are not sure how to get the second factor (or if you need a third one), you can encrypt the files in question with the open source solutions AES Crypt or 7zip.
 Then, make sure that the data never leaves the protected space.